arupsarkar-sfdc/admcp-media-app/TECHNOLOGY_BUSINESS_VISION.md

 ## Executive Summary

-This document presents a paradigm shift in how advertising campaigns are planned, executed, and managed.
+This document presents a shift in how advertising campaigns are planned, executed, and managed.
 We've built a cloud-native platform that bridges three critical gaps in modern advertising technology:

 1. **The Protocol Gap**: Advertising platforms speak different languages.
 We've implemented two universal protocols (MCP and A2A) that enable seamless communication.